PrassesKhadka/py-projects/README.md

 async def async_resource_manager():
     # Asynchronous setup code
     print("Acquiring resource")
-    await asyncio.sleep(1)  # Simulate an async operation, e.g., connecting to a database resource = "my_resource"  # Replace with actual resource
+    await asyncio.sleep(1)  # Simulate an async operation, e.g., connecting to a database or loading a ML model resource = "my_resource"  # Replace with actual resource
     try:
         # The yield statement allows the function to temporarily return the